What is the MiCA Regulation?

 (b) Cryptocurrency wallet providers;

-(c) Managers of various cryptomining strategies;
+(c) Managers of various cryptocurrency strategies;

 (d) Intermediaries of exchange of cryptocurrencies for FIAT currency or other cryptocurrency;